Configure Slack Notifications

 You must provide the Slack token on the console for authentication so that KubeSphere can send notifications to your channel.

-Log in to the web console with an account granted the role
+Log in to the web console with a user granted the role

 Click Platform in the top-left corner and select Platform Settings.

 For Slack Token under Server Settings, you can enter either a User OAuth Token or a Bot User OAuth Token for authentication.
 If you use the User OAuth Token, it is the app owner that will send notifications to your Slack channel.
 If you use the Bot User OAuth Token, it is the app that will send notifications.